Company Detail

 Job Description and Person Specification reflect the duties of the pos...
 Read More

 Job Description and Person Specification reflect the duties of the post as they exist at this time and may be subject to change based on the needs of the organisation.
-The postholder may be required to undertake other duties commensurate with the salary and competence requirements of this post from time to time as required.What does good look like for this role?Improve attitude and engagement of pupilsImprove attendance and behaviour of pupilsProvide reports to management of progress by pupil, class and schoolEnable pupils to make academic progressEnable pupils to make pastoral and personal progressEnsure that you are part of morning and afternoon planning to ensure that you are clear about the expectations for them and the pupils form each lessonTo participate activity in supervisions and feedback any needs and CPD, as requiredPupils feel safe within the school environment.For full job description please click QualificationsA relevant professional qualification (NVQ level 2) in working with young people, teaching, youth and community work, social work, counselling, mentoring.
+The postholder may be required to undertake other duties commensurate with the salary and competence requirements of this post from time to time as required.What does good look like for this role?Improve attitude and engagement of pupilsImprove attendance and behaviour of pupilsProvide reports to management of progress by pupil, class and schoolEnable pupils to make academic progressEnable pupils to make pastoral and personal progressEnsure that you are part of morning and afternoon planning to ensure that you are clear about the expectations for them and the pupils form each lessonTo participate activity in supervisions and feedback any needs and CPD, as requiredPupils feel safe within the school environment.For full job desciption please click QualificationsA relevant professional qualification (NVQ level 2) in working with young people, teaching, youth and community work, social work, counselling, mentoring.
 Level 2 English and Maths.Willingness to complete Teaching Assistant Apprenticeship Level 5, within a selected area of expertise.
 Read Less

 - Norwich